-As far as I am aware The Experimenter (apart from the Magic bath bomb) is the only other hexagonal shaped bath bomb ever created by Lush.
+At the time of writing this review and as far as I am aware, The Experimenter (apart from the Magic bath bomb) is the only other hexagonal shaped bath bomb ever created by Lush.

-It was originally released and presented as an Oxford Street exclusive at the opening of Lush’s new flagship store in 2015.
-Demand for this colourful bath bomb grew at an unbelievable rate and they are now available both online and in all Lush stores.
+It was originally released and presented as an Oxford Street exclusive at the opening of Lush’s London-flagship-store in 2015.
+Demand for this colourful bath bomb grew at an unbelievable rate and at the time of writing this review they are available both online and in all Lush stores.

-Sporting an array of 5 colours The Experimenter is an eye-catcher and a half.
+Sporting an array of colours The Experimenter is an eye-catcher and a half.
 For the plainer coloured bath bombs I always tend to write in my reviews that they get overlooked because of other, more colourful bath bombs.
-The Experimenter is one of those bath bombs and is simply impossible to ignore.
+The Experimenter is one of those legendary colourful bath bombs, that are virtually impossible to ignore.

-All of the Experimenter bath bombs are of an hexagonal prism shape, this makes it exclusive to any other Lush bath bomb currently available in Lush’s all-year-through product line.
+All of the Experimenter bath bombs are of an hexagonal prism shape, this makes it exclusive to any other Lush bath bomb currently available in Lush’s all-year-round product line.